-For certain dynamics, such as multimodal or rational maps, the hyperbolic conditions on the potential ensure good thermodynamic properties as the uniqueness of equilibrium states and spectral gap property of the transfer operator associated (see \cite{IR12,HR14}).
+For certain dynamics, such as multimodal or rational maps, the hyperbolic conditions on the potential ensure good thermodynamic properties, including the uniqueness of equilibrium states and the spectral gap property of the associated transfer operator (see \cite{IR12,HR14}).

 \begin{proposition} If $h_{top}(T) > 0$ and $\phi$ is not hyperbolic then: